ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 Here are a few things to note:

 - The prompt for the very first verse of a passage can use a simple reference.
-- Verses in a collection are sorted alphabetically by the prompt.
+- By default, verses in a collection are sorted alphabetically by the prompt.
 You used 11:01 rather than 11:1 to make sure that this verse is sorted before Hebrews 11:10.
+If you enable biblical sort order in settings, this is not necessary.

 Save that verse, and then add the prompt and text for the **second verse**: